phpro/soap-client/docs/code-generation/configuration.md

     ))
     ->setTypeNamespaceMap(
         TypeNamespaceMap::create(new Destination('SoapTypes', 'src/SoapTypes'))
-            // You can add specific XML xmlns -> PHP namespace mappings here:
+            // You can add explicit XML xmlns -> PHP namespace mappings here:
-            // If no mapping is found, the default destination + namespace will be used.
             ->withMapping('http://www.xmlns.mapping', new Destination('src/Type/OtherDir', 'App\\Type\\OtherDir'))
+            // Or use a strategy to automatically resolve destinations from xmlns prefixes:
+            // This strategy will only be called for XML namespaces that don't have an explicit mapping configured.
+            ->withStrategy(new PrefixBasedTypeNamespaceStrategy())
     )
     ->setClient(new ClientConfig('MySoapClient', new Destination('SoapClient', 'src/SoapClient')))
     ->setClassMap(new ClassMapConfig('AcmeClassmap', new Destination('Acme\\Classmap', 'src/acme/classmap')))